 The Donkey DIVAS hold themselves in very high regard.
-They contend that they play a key role within the Dunrovin Ranch barnyard-that of animal psychologists, providing their fellow creatures with free, unsolicited, and often nonsensical advice on coping with their human handlers.
+They contend that they play a key role within the Dunrovin Ranch barnyard: that of animal psychologists, providing their fellow creatures with free, unsolicited, and often nonsensical advice on coping with their human handlers.
 Humans can be perplexing creatures.
-However, the DIVAS think of themselves as keen observers and have amassed a treasure trove of clichés, platitudes, and stereotypes about humanity to convince many a wary animal that they know of what they speak . . . or bray, as the case may be.
+However, the DIVAS think of themselves as keen observers and have amassed a treasure trove of clichés, platitudes, and stereotypes about humanity to convince many a wary animal that they know of what they speak-or bray, as the case may be.

-Having fooled many a Dunrovin animal into listening to them, they have become quite certain that what the animal world needs now is more advice from a couple of worldly and wise asses.
-Not wanting to be on the wrong side of the DIVAS, Dunrovin Ranch has relented and agreed to assist them in their endeavor.
-If you have an animal in need of advice from the DIVAS, just write to them at DunrovinDivas@gmail.com.
+The DIVAS Dish - Animal Advice from the Wise Asses Having fooled many a Dunrovin animal into listening to them, they have become quite certain that what the animal world needs now is more advice from a couple of worldly and wise asses.
+Not wanting to be on the wrong side of the DIVAS,

+Dunrovin Ranch has relented and agreed to assist them in their endeav-or.
+If you have an animal in need of advice from the DIVAS, just write to them at DunrovinDivas@gmail. com.
 Dunrovin Ranch cannot accept responsibility for the veracity, suitability, or validity of whatever they write or bray in response.
-Writers and reader, please beware.
+Writers and readers, please beware.